 Flow

-MicroFlow [Ni98]
+Microflow [Ni98]

-Test sequence number

-3.3.6 Test Sequence number
+3.3.5 Test Sequence number

 A field in the IP payload portion of the packet that is used to verify the order of the packets on the egress of the DUT/SUT.

 The traffic generator sets the test sequence number value and the traffic receiver checks the value upon receipt of the packet.
 The traffic generator changes the value on each packet transmitted based on an algorithm agreed to by the traffic receiver.